lwslade/m3umangle/README.md

 * `musicdir` should be the path to your music library.
 * `walkman` should be the destination path - that is, the root of your media player's filesystem.
 Music files will be copied to this path.

-### MacOS Notes
+### Mac OS Notes

 This script was written with the GNU version of `sed`.
 Please install the GNU core utilities with [Homebrew](https://brew.sh), or unexpected behaviour may occur.
-If you haven't installed the core utilities with the default name, you'll need to replace `sed` with `gsed` in this script.
+If you haven't installed the core utilities with their default name, you'll need to replace `sed` with `gsed` in this script.

 # Usage